hongkongkiwi/pimatic-hongkong-pollution/README.md

 #### Pollution Forecast Device

-This gives you a general forecast of the readings for the whole day, including a human friendly "Risk" as well as the aggregated AQHI reading.
+This gives you a general forecast of the AQHI for the whole day, including a human friendly "Risk" as well as the aggregated AQHI reading.

 ```json
 {